Trial in Ahmaud Arbery's killing nears going to the jury

 Defense attorneys used their closing arguments Monday to argue that the McMichaels were attempting a legal citizen’s arrest when they set off after Arbery, seeking to detain and question him as a suspected burglar after he was seen running from a nearby home under construction.

-Attorney Jason Sheffield said his client, Travis McMichael, fired his shotgun in self-defense after Arbery came charging at him throwing punches and trying to grab the weapon.
-He called Arbery’s death a tragedy, but one that was his own fault.
+Attorney Jason Sheffield said his client, Travis McMichael, fired his shotgun in self-defense after Arbery charged at him, threw punches and tried to grab the weapon.
+Sheffield called Arbery’s death a tragedy, but one that was his own fault.

 Attorneys for the other two defendants blamed Arbery as well.
 Laura Hogue, an attorney for Greg McMichael, said Arbery “chose to fight.”
 Kevin Gough, who represents Bryan, questioned why Arbery didn’t call for help if he was in danger.